yyumna/climatechange_ai/about.md

 # About Climate Change AI

-Climate Change AI is a group of volunteers from academia and industry who believe in using machine learning, where it is relevant, to help tackle the climate crisis.
-We aim to facilitate meaningful action by a range of stakeholders &mdash; researchers and engineers, entrepreneurs and investors, established businesses, the public sector, and more.
+Climate Change AI (CCAI) is a group of volunteers from academia and industry who believe that tackling climate change requires concerted societal action, in which machine learning can play an impactful role.
+Since it was founded in June 2019, CCAI has led the creation of a global movement in climate change and machine learning, encompassing researchers, engineers, entrepreneurs, investors, policymakers, companies, and NGOs.

-We believe that:
-* **There are many ways to have an impact:** The diversity of problems posed by climate change can be seen as an opportunity; there are many ways to have an impact.
-* **AI is a powerful tool:** AI and ML can enable or accelerate many strategies to address climate change.
-That said, it is not a silver bullet.
-* **Collaboration is key:** Effective solutions require cooperation between AI/ML experts and other stakeholders working in areas relevant to climate change.

-## Our Vision
-A world where effective climate change mitigation and robust adaptation strategies are deployed for the benefit of all.

-## Our Mission
+### Our Mission
-To empower work that meaningfully addresses the climate crisis and is well-served by machine learning tools.
+To catalyze impactful work at the intersection of climate change and machine learning.

-## Our Goals
+### Our Goals
+* To build a community of diverse stakeholders.

-* To facilitate work at the intersection of climate change and machine learning through resource- and knowledge-sharing.
+* To guide impactful work through educational resources and programs.
-* To enable impactful collaborations by connecting machine learning experts and experts working in areas relevant to climate change through physical and digital platforms.
-* To promote discourse about best practices regarding the use of machine learning in climate change domains.
+* To fill gaps in essential infrastructure such as funding, tools, and datasets.
+* To advance discourse and advise relevant players.

 # People